getfexr/website/blog/2022-12-21-connect-fexr/index.md

 ## Choose between your wallet providers

-This is made possible in Fexr wallets by intelligently syncing the latest state of web3 Identity, on-chain assets, and provenance of linked user within their mobile wallet, allowing users to backup, disconnect and connect a different node provider anytime during their operation.
+This is made possible in Fexr wallets by intelligently syncing the latest state of web3 ID, on-chain assets, and provenance of linked user within their mobile wallet, allowing users to backup, disconnect and connect a different node provider anytime during their operation.
 This ensures a competitive development environment for app builder and service providers under the same platform.
 Users can easily switch their node provider for a specialised service without having to worry about losing their data or having access issues.

 ## One address, multiple owners